mekongsoft/healthcare-demo/README.md

 We now have launched Covid-19, Skin Cancer and Tuberculosis, in which Skin Cancer now includes 7 types: Actinic Keratoses, Basal Cell Carcinoma, Benign Keratosis-like Lesions, Dermatofibroma, Melanoma, Melanocytic Nevi and Vascular Lesions.

-So if you are interested in researching our newest medical diagnosis system that is currently open for trial usage with $1 dollar trial price.
-So now we are
+So now we are here:

 I) Autistic Spectrum Disorder of Prediction Accuracy: 97%